with Inga Kastrone

 In order to heal a seemingly external disruption, we need to heal the whole structure it is embedded into, including ourselves.

 What it means is that an argument or abuse is a responsibility of the community as much as it is a responsibility of an individual.
-Slowly, we are beginning to understand this in the West, through healing modalities such as family constellations therapy
+Slowly, we are beginning to understand this in the West, through healing modalities such as family constellations therapy.

 But the person who brought Ho’oponopono to the West understood that it needed a radical revamp in order for the practice to be understood and accepted in an individualistic society of the West.
 Western concepts of responsibility and healing were radially different from those of the Pacific islands when Dr Hew Len healed a ward of criminally insane patients.